VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 ```
 </div>

-To verify that everything is set up correctly you may run this command:
+To verify that everything is set up correctly, you may run the following command:

 <div class="with-copy" markdown="1">